 The emphasis on early intensive behavioral intervention (EIBI) is crucial, as it significantly enhances learning, verbal, and social skills in individuals with autism, making the implementation of strategies like DRO even more effective.

 Differential Reinforcement of Other Actions (DRO) provides several benefits by highlighting positive action encouragement instead of just penalizing unwanted activities.
-This method can enhance a young person's self-esteem and motivation, leading to notable decreases in difficult actions over time.
+This method can enhance a young person's self-esteem and motivation, leading to notable decreases in over time.
 Its effectiveness is emphasized by studies in developmental disabilities, which indicate that 'differential reward methods have shown success in decreasing problematic actions.'

 However, implementing DRO is not without its challenges.
 Consistency is essential; inconsistent application can confuse the young individual about behavioral expectations, potentially leading to frustration.
 Furthermore, the support must be significant to the young individual to effectively promote behavior change.
 Without this, the strategy may fail to achieve the desired outcomes.